Bylaws

 Section 1: Proposed Revisions

-Due notice in writing of the proposed amendments or revisions shall be communicated in written or electronic format to each member not less than two weeks prior to the date of the next business or general meeting.
+3. Due notice in writing of the proposed amendments or revisions shall be communicated in written or electronic format to each member not less than two weeks prior to the start of the voting window.

-These bylaws may be amended or revised at any business or general meeting by a two-thirds vote of the voting membership present.
+4. These bylaws may be amended or revised by a two-thirds vote of eligible participating voters.

 ARTICLE X: FISCAL YEAR OF THE ORGANIZATION